Arman

 I am an Assistant Professor in the Computer Science Department at Yale University.

-I am also a Research Scientist at Allen Institute for AI (AI2).
+Prior to joining Yale, I was a Research Scientist at Allen Institute for AI (AI2).

 At Yale, I lead the Natural Language Processing lab.
-My research spans various problems at the intersection of NLP and Machine Learning, including language modeling, representation learning, retrieval, and applications in specialized domains.
+My research spans various problems at the intersection of NLP and Machine Learning, including large language models, representation learning, retrieval and knowledge-intensive systems, and applications in specialized domains.

 Teaching